Women support women in 'Challenge Accepted' photo campaign on Instagram

 What is it?

 The Challenge Accepted campaign is a way for women to support one another and celebrate themselves.
-The challenge consists of women posting a black and white picture of themselves while using the hashtag #WomenSupportingWomen.
-The post also includes a thank you to the woman who nominated them to participate.
+The challenge consists of women posting a black and white picture of themselves, using the hashtag #WomenSupportingWomen and including a thank you to the woman who nominated them.

 "Be confident no matter how much makeup you have on.
 You rock exactly the way you look!" actress Felicia Day posted on her Instagram.